|

 The best place to stay depends on what is important to you.
 Sultanahmet is the best neighborhood for being close to the major tourist attractions like the Hagia Sophia and the Grand Bazaar.
 Taksim is popular with tourists who are interested in shopping.
 Kadıköy is quieter than the European side but still quite easy to get across the Bosphorus and has a hip culture and delicious food.

-Final thoughts on Istanbul Airports
+Final thoughts Airports in Istanbul

 Sabiha Gokcen is a mid-sized regional airport that is convenient for those staying on the Asian side of the city and taking domestic flights from carriers like Pegasus and Anadolu Jet.